samuelburbulla/dune-mmesh/doc/concepts/moving.rst

 Most interface driven-problems have time-dependent interfaces :math:`\Gamma = \Gamma(t)`.
 Therefore, Dune-MMesh features capabilities of moving and remeshing in spatial dimension two.

+Moving Vertices
+***************

+Dune-MMesh allows the movement of the interface and even all grid vertices by a predescribed movement.
-We assume that movement is given by shifts of vertices.
+We assume that movement is given by the shift of vertices.
-Then, this movement can be performed by just changing the coordinates of vertices.
+This movement can be performed by changing the coordinates of vertices.
-Therefore, Dune-MMesh implements the method
+For this purpose, Dune-MMesh provides the method

 .. code-block:: cpp

   moveInterface(shifts)

 that takes a vector of shift coordinates indexed by interface vertex indices.
-The shifts are simply used to update the vertex position coordinates.

 .. tikz:: Moving the interface.
   :xscale: 25